 Let me show you what I came up with.

-I wanted to only use items we already own, and I pulled it off.
+I wanted to only use items I already owned, and I pulled it off.

 BTW, now that we are all shopping online more, sign up for Amazon Prime to get the best selection, faster shipping, and the best deals!